BASF: 21st century

 In August 2019, BASF agreed to sell its global pigments business to Japanese fine chemical company DIC for €1.15 billion ($1.28 billion) on a cash and debt-free basis.

-In September 2019, BASF signed an agreement with DuPont Safety & Construction, a subsidiary business unit of DuPont Co., to sell its ultrafiltration membrane business, Inge GmbH.
+In September 2019, BASF signed an agreement with DuPont Safety & Construction, a subsidiary business unit of DuPont, to sell its ultrafiltration membrane business, Inge GmbH.
 According to BASF executives, Inge GmbH and its products fit better with DuPont and their business strategy.

-In 2023, BASF announced that the company is planning to close one of its two ammonia factories at its site in Ludwigshafen, this comes as part of the companies plans to cut costs as the organisation has struggled with high energy costs.
+In February 2023, BASF announced that the company is planning to close one of its two ammonia factories at its site in Ludwigshafen, this comes as part of the companies plans to cut costs as the organisation has struggled with high energy costs.
 The result of the organisations plans will lead to increased production in China while resulting in the loss of 2,600 jobs.
+The Zhanjiang plant extends over 400 hectares and serves mainly the electronic industry and the automotive industry.
+In September 2023 BASF broke ground on its Zhanjiang syngas plant; the plant was due to be commissioned by 2025.
+In November 2023 the firm closed a $5bn 15-year investment deal in China, with Chinese banks.